-"I'd suggest we've got a great relationship with all the elite clubs, and that's not just in this country," he said.
+He added: "I'd suggest we've got a great relationship with all the elite clubs, and that's not just in this country.

 "Barcelona B are coming to play against us because of the relationship we have with Barcelona, and we have a very good relationship with Real Madrid.

 "We know there are terrific players out there and that because of those relationships, those kind of clubs trust us with their players and know we'll do right by them.